 Please note the following when using private networking:

-Without this feature enabled, all of your compute instances in one datacenter that have private networking enabled can access your isolated private network.
-With multiple private networking, you can now specify which groups of instances can access specific networks, allowing you to create multiple isolated private networks.
+With multiple private networking, you can specify which groups of instances can access specific networks, allowing you to create multiple isolated private networks.
 At the same time, your compute instances can attach many instances to a private network in a single location.

 The networks section of your customer portal allows you to create one or more unique private networks.
 To mount a private network on your compute instances:

 - Navigate to Settings -> IPv4 in the customer portal for the specific server.

 - In the Private Network section, choose your network from the dropdown and click Attach Network.